-Brutal childhood, life in prison, no idea how to be a man, two ex-cons are about to face their toughest challenge yet, freedom.
+Brutal childhood, life in prison, manhood interrupted, two ex-cons face their toughest challenge yet, freedom.

 “…Fresh, contemporary, and engaging… (Life After Life) presents extraordinary stories of men finding hope and success under impossible circumstances.”

 LIFE AFTER LIFE Completion and Release coming in 2014!